publiccodenet/about/activities/communication/communications-plan.md

 * boosting awareness of public code
 * setting standards and creating reusable resources (by providing thought leadership!)
 * demonstrating the value of public code with well documented, public business cases and risk analyses
-* nurturing our community online, and at conferences and events
+* nurturing our community online, and – where sensible – in person

 ## Calls to action